If there’s one thing every SaaS company is worrying about now – it’s churn.

 Once you’ve got your hypothesis, you need to test it.
 The most effective way of doing that is with A/B testing (also known as split testing).

-This enables you to compare the results of both groups.
+A/B testing enables you to compare the results of both groups.
 Any difference will be due to the element you’ve changed as part of the product experiment.

 Some product experiments will be more complex.
 You might, for example, have different groups such as: